 Ancestor of God in the same sense the Theotokos is the Mother of God: Not of the Father, Son, and Holy Spirit, but of our Lord Jesus Christ, who is our God, divine with the same divinity as the Father.

+or supplications/intercessions

+Joel 3:13 – but I’m trying to remember something that says “the harvest is full and the wheat plentiful”

 Modified into the style of a Coptic Doxology from the Byzantine Rite hymns in 2016.

 Added in 2017 based on the Byzantine hymns.